-The adoption and more detailed content of the working-time account is agreed on between the employer and employee in writing.
-These agreements cover, for instance, the periods of time during which the working-time account accumulates and the maximum amounts of savings.
+The adoption and more detailed content of the working time account is agreed on between the employer and employee in writing.
+These agreements cover, for instance, the periods of time during which the working time account is accumulated, which hourly increments and compensations are saved on it for each employee and the maximum amounts of savings.
 The agreements are based on voluntariness.